 Lot & Sample #: The lot and sample numbers are used to help organize data so that the groups from which samples are taken from may be recorded.
 For example, if multiple boxes of apples had to be scanned, the lot number would be assigned to each box and the sample number would be assigned to each apple in a box.
 The lot and sample numbers are included in the filename of a measurement and increment with each scan.

 -Current Sample #: This option is used to change the sample number for the next scan.
+Enable the Append as Measurement function to apply this logic.

 -Current Lot #: This option is used to change the sample lot number for the next scan.

 -Increment/Decrement Logic: This accesses a submenu to set auto-numbering options.
 Within this submenu, the “Decrement if Measurement Deleted” is a simple Enable/Disable option which is used to automatically decrease the sample number by one if the previous measurement is deleted.
 The “Increment Lot # Every X Samples” option is used to set the number of scans before the label number is increased by 1 and the scan number is reset to 1.
-This option can be used to autopopulate labels for a sample set in which multiple scans will be taken for each sample.
+This option can be used to auto-populate labels for a sample set in which multiple scans will be taken for each sample.

 -Append as Measurement: This option enables a lot and sample number system that can be modified by the “increment” logic in the previous option.
 If this option is disabled, the first scan taken will be assigned the number 1 and increment for each subsequent scan.
 Enabling this option allows the user to automatically populate the labels for a sample set where multiple scans will be taken per sample.

-Measurement Prefix: A prefix is the label placed on each measurement along with the lot and sample number that may help with organizing data.
+Record Prefix: A prefix is the label placed on each measurement along with the lot and sample number that may help with organizing data.
 Within the Measurement Prefix option, a new prefix can be entered or a recently used prefix can be selected.
 The New Prefix option allows the user to choose a new prefix.
 The prefix has a maximum of 16 characters.
 The Select A Recently Used Prefix option will generate a list of recently used prefixes.
 Use the up/down arrows to highlight the desired prefix to be used, and the right arrow to select the desired prefix.

 Archive Measurements: The Archive Measurements menu will store all data currently in the populating the list of measurements into an archive folder on the SD card.
 The data in the archive folder may now only be accessed through DataViewer.
 The Create Folder option will make a new archive folder with the timestamp as a default name.
 The name may be changed and upon confirming the name by pressing the right arrow at the end of the name, all data in the browse measurement menu will be transferred to the folder.
 The Select Folder option allows all data in the browse measurement menu to be transferred into a previously created archive folder by moving the cursor with the up and down arrow and pressing the right arrow when the cursor is highlighting the desired archive folder.